csev/dj4e/assn/mdn/paw_details.md

 https://developer.mozilla.org/en-US/docs/Learn/Server-side/Django/Generic_views

-If you are submitting this assignment to the DJ4E autograder for this assignment, it would be a good idea to check the autograder for specific instructions that the autograder requires for this assignment.
+If you are submitting this assignment to the DJ4E autograder for this assignment, yu should check the autograder for specific instructions that the autograder requires for this assignment.

 Complete the following sections of the Views tutorial: